i2p/i2p.www/i2p2www/spec/tunnel-creation-ecies.rst

 [Prop156]_ for converting routers from ElGamal to ECIES-X25519 keys.

 There are two versions specified.
-The first uses the existing build record size, for compatibility with ElGamal routers.
+The first uses the existing build messages and build record size, for compatibility with ElGamal routers.
 This specification is implemented as of release 0.9.48.
-The second uses a smaller build record size, and may only be used with ECIES routers.
+The second uses two new build messages and a smaller build record size, and may only be used with ECIES routers.
 This specification is implemented as of release 0.9.51.

 For the purposes of transitioning the network from ElGamal + AES256 to ECIES + ChaCha20,